-Once the individual's verification status is classified as "verified," the HACAPHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
-The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.
-HACA will retain the SSN documentation in the tenant file.
+Once the individual's verification status is classified as "verified," the HACA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
+The retention of the EIV Summary Report

 Social security numbers must be verified only once during continuously-assisted occupancy.